Tahir-Tahirzade/Interrogez-une-base-de-donn-es-avec-SQL-pour-suivre-la-satisfaction-client-/README.md

   ### 1.Reformulating Requirements:
-    <li>Verify understanding between the customer service manager and myself by rephrasing the expression of needs using the provided template (see attached "Modèle d’expression des besoins.docx").
+- Verify understanding between the customer service manager and myself by rephrasing the expression of needs using the provided template (see attached "Modèle d’expression des besoins.docx").
-    <li>This involves using the provided template and verifying alignment with Olivier's expectations.
+- This involves using the provided template and verifying alignment with Olivier's expectations.

   ###  2.Database Handling: